 - How To Fake A Rum & Coke

-- Attending My First Sober Wedding in 18 Years
+- Notes From Attending A Wedding Sober For The First Time in 18 Years

 Hopefully, this list is helpful – and, if you love a Rum & Coke, do try my recipe for how to fake one it’s: